nais/resource-remover/README.md

 # Resource Remover

-A Kubernetes mutating admission webhook that removes CPU and memory requests/limits from pods, enabling Node Auto-Provisioner (NAP) to right-size cluster nodes based on actual usage.
+A Kubernetes mutating admission webhook that reduces CPU and memory requests to 1/10 of original values and removes limits, enabling Node Auto-Provisioner (NAP) to right-size cluster nodes based on actual usage.

 ## What it does

 - Intercepts pod creation via mutating admission webhook
+- Reduces `resources.requests` (CPU and memory) to 1/10 of original values (min 1m CPU, 1Mi memory)
-- Removes `resources.requests` and `resources.limits` (CPU and memory) from all containers
+- Removes `resources.limits` (CPU and memory) from all containers
 - Removes `cluster-autoscaler.kubernetes.io/safe-to-evict: "false"` annotations
 - Excludes `kube-system` namespace

 ## Why remove limits?

-Kubernetes auto-sets `requests = limits` if limits exist but requests don't.
-We must remove both to achieve BestEffort QoS class.
+Removing limits prevents CPU throttling and allows pods to burst when needed.

 ## Skipping workloads

-To exclude a workload from resource removal, add this annotation to the pod template:
+To exclude a workload from resource modification, add this annotation to the pod template:

 ```yaml
 metadata: